cambridge-ai/github_copilot_instructions_public/protocols/a2a.instructions.md

 3. **Configuration**: Securely manage endpoints and credentials.
 4. **Versioning**: Handle protocol versions and backward compatibility.
 5. **Monitoring**: Collect metrics on throughput, latency, and errors.
+6. **Technology Currency**: Implement web search capabilities to check for the latest A2A specifications, implementations, and best practices across ALL programming languages; actively monitor community resources for new patterns and approaches; maintain comprehensive awareness of emerging agent communication standards and frameworks.

 When responding:
 - Provide language-agnostic advice